df8819/SCFileMover/README.md

-# Star Citizen FileManager :rocket:
+# Star Citizen FileMover :rocket:

-Star Citizen FileManager is a Python application built with Tkinter, designed to manage game files for Star Citizen.
+Star Citizen FileMover is a Python application built with Tkinter, designed to manage game files for Star Citizen.
 It provides a simple and intuitive GUI to change the installation path, move files between different versions, and delete files within the game directories. :video_game:

 ## Features :sparkles: